- Chapter 1: Requirements

 - Restart the computer.

-Please remove all SRV and CNAME records for dcserver1.xyz.washington.edu (Use your own DC and domain here of course).
+- Use https://networks.uw.edu/ to remove all the SRV, CNAME, & A records for dcserver1.xyz.washington.edu (Use your own DC and domain here of course).

-It can take up to 24 hours for the old information to be overwritten.
+DNS record caching may mean it takes some time for the old DNS information to no longer be present.
 During this time you may see some errors as clients and servers try to contact the demoted domain controller.

 There is documentation available for Windows at the UW.